Please stop by a Sereno Group office listed below to take part in a FREE e-waste, e-recycling

 - All Lightbulbs

 - DLP TV’s

 GreenMouse Recycling shreds and Grey Bears reconfigures all hard drives so no one can access your personal information!

 Additional details: https://www.serenogroup.com/Earth-Day-E-Waste-Event

-I’ve been selling real estate for 18 years, full time, in Silicon Valley.
-Until recently I had never seen a dampwood termite in this area but a few months ago I caught sight of a dead one at the Almaden Winery neighborhood (on the Cambrian and Almaden border) when our pest inspector, Miguel Torres from Thrasher Termite, noticed it.
-Luckily there were no live dampwoods to be found!
+I’ve been selling real estate since 1993, full time, in Silicon Valley.
+Until recently I had never seen dampwood termites in this area, but a few months ago I caught sight of a dead one at the Almaden Winery neighborhood (on the Cambrian and Almaden border) when our pest inspector, Miguel Torres from Thrasher Termite, noticed it and gave me an education on them.
+Luckily there were no live dampwood termites to be found!
 I thought it was a weird fluke.

 The Santa Cruz, CA, Lighthouse